eliotsykes/rails-code-review/README.md

 Update Rails to the latest patch version.
 Edit the rails version in the Gemfile then run `bundle install`.
 Ensure the version of Rails you're on is still actively supported and patched.

+## Gem Versions

+Run `bundle outdated` to check for old gem versions.
+Decide appropriate next steps on a gem-by-gem basis.

 ## Force SSL

 ```ruby